Easyone-Korea/ABA_proposal/README.md

 # ABA_proposal
-The datasets of Imagined Speech classificaion can be downloaded from the link provided below. https://osf.io/pq7vb/
+The datasets of Imagined Speech (track #3) classificaion can be downloaded from the link provided below. https://osf.io/pq7vb/

 Baseline model: EEGNet